whitelion351/vehicle-ecu/README.md

-# vehicle-ecu
+# Vehicle-ECU

-.ino file is an Arduino sketch.
-Currently using an Uno though I may upgrade to get more digital I/O pins.
+testing.ino - Arduino sketch.
+Written for the Uno though this may change.

-.py file is written for python 3.6
+main.py file - Python 3.6 file.

-Base functionality is implemented.
-Arduino <-> PC communication, fuel and ignition timing, decoding the CKP... its all there.
-Still much more work needed but with the right circuit to grab the crank signal and mosfets for the outputs, this should actually run an engine (v6 mustang).
+Upload the sketch to any atmega328.
+Read the top of the sketch for what pins do what.

+# Features
+Arduino <-> PC serial communication

+Can decode most toothed wheel crankshaft signals (at least those that I have seen).
+Signal must already be conditioned (0-5v square wave).

+Fuel and ignition advance maps as well as on-the-fly adjustment.

+# Note
+This was written with the intention of running it on a 99 Mustang V6.
+It is capable of running any v6 engine using a wasted spark ignition system, and can be adapted for other types or cylinder counts.
+Inline or V-Engine should not matter.